 Exodus 25 & 26

-Most of us know someone whose life has been devastated by the sin of adultery.
-Perhaps that is you.
+Most of us have been affected by the sin of adultery in some way, whether personally or through family members and friends.
 While I have seen many marriages restored and even made better, the journey is hard and in many cases, restoration never happens.
 Instead, families, children, finances, and testimonies are destroyed.

-If there is one area where the Bible has strong warnings, it has to do with our relationships, especially the danger of sexual immorality and other inappropriate relationships!
+If there is one area where the Bible has strong warnings, it has to do with our relationships, especially the danger of sexual immorality!